bryanem32/hyperv_vm_creator/README.md

 - v23: Added ability to select GPU-P enabled Video Card to assign to the VM; GPU Update script now deletes existing GPU-P Adapter before injecting drivers.
 - v24: Updated GPU Update to check for Windows 11 PRO Host; Only Windows 11 PRO Host can enable iGPU for GPU-P in a VM
 - v25: Fixed OS Detection bug
+- v26: Fixed Windows 10 Host using Windows 11 GPU-P Adapter instance bug; For Windows 11 Hosts, option to remove GPU-P Adapter only